sassoftware/ci360-connectors/README.md

 6. I can use this REST API into CI360 to register and invoke the connector.

-## Troubleshooting

 ## Contributing

-> We welcome your contributions!
+We welcome your contributions!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit contributions to this project.

 ## License

-> This project is licensed under the [Apache 2.0 License](LICENSE).
+This project is licensed under the [Apache 2.0 License](LICENSE).

 ## Additional Resources